Resurrection (2025 film): Release

 Resurrection premiered in competition at the 78th Cannes Film Festival on 22 May 2025.
 It was a late addition to the festival, not having been included in the initial shortlist announcement on 10 April 2025; it was added on 8 May 2025.
 The delay was attributed to the film first needing to obtain domestic approval from the National Radio and Television Administration, which eventually granted it a public screening license.
 It also competed in the Competition section of the 30th Busan International Film Festival on 23 September 2025, and in the Official Section of the 70th Valladolid International Film Festival.

 In an earnings call in April 2025, Huace Pictures gave it an estimated release date of the second half of 2025 or 2026.
 During an interview at Cannes in May 2025, Bi said he expected it to be released in 2025.

 Janus Films acquired North American distribution rights after the festival wrapped.
-It plans to release the film in the United States in 2025.
+The film received a limited release in the United States in December 2025.
+The film was later added to The Criterion Collection through their Criterion Premieres line in April 2026, for physical distribution and streaming in North America.

-It is expected to be released in China (including Hong Kong and Taiwan) on November 22, 2025 in the Mainland, with the Hong Kong release date on November 27 and in Taiwan on November 28.
+Resurrection released in cinemas in China on 22 November 2025 by Huace Pictures.
+In Hong Kong it was released on 27 November, and in Taiwan on 28 November.

+Following its UK premiere at the BFI London Film Festival in October 2025, Resurrection was released in UK and Irish cinemas by Trinity CineAsia on 13 March, 2026.

 Reception

+Box office

+On its debut weekend in China, Resurrection opened in first place at the box office grossing RMB116.8 million ($16.5 million), topping Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle ($15.6 million) and Now You See Me: Now You Don't ($7 million).
+It was Bi Gan's second film to debut at number one at the Chinese box office, following Long Day's Journey Into Night in 2019.